Florey

 The educational profile of Florey exceeds national averages, with above-average qualification levels and academic performance metrics

 The area's educational profile is notable regionally with university qualification rates at 39.9% among residents aged 15+, surpassing the Australian average of 30.4%.
 Bachelor degrees are most prevalent at 23.5%, followed by postgraduate qualifications (12.0%) and graduate diplomas (4.4%).
-Vocational pathways make up 24.9% of qualifications for those aged 15+ with advanced diplomas at 9.4% and certificates at 15.5%.
+Vocational pathways account for 24.9% of qualifications among those aged 15+, with advanced diplomas at 9.4% and certificates at 15.5%.

-Educational participation is high, with 28.6% of residents currently enrolled in formal education, including 9.1% in primary, 6.8% in secondary, and 6.0% pursuing tertiary education.
+Educational participation is high, with 28.6% of residents currently enrolled in formal education, including 9.1% in primary education, 6.8% in secondary education, and 6.0% pursuing tertiary education.

 Frequently Asked Questions - Education